Ira: Efficient Transaction Replay for Distributed Systems: Introduction

-We can decompose each transaction into a sequence of read and write operations against a key-value store.
+We model each transaction as a sequence of read and write operations against a key-value store.
 The primary executes these operations, leveraging caches and indexes to optimize performance.
 When propagating the transaction batch to backups, the current systems transmit only the transaction data itself, forcing each backup to independently reconstruct the execution path.
 Transmitting all read/write values would incur prohibitive bandwidth, whereas replaying compact transaction logs allows backups to independently reconstruct the state.

 SMR protocols~\cite{lamportPaxosMadeSimple2001,ongaroSearchUnderstandableConsensus2014} run a consensus protocol to ensure consistency of the state machine, but the latency of consensus depends on the response from a quorum of replicas (typically a majority or a super-majority).
 This makes replay critical to consensus performance.